Protect Construction Employees from Hazardous Exposures

 • Workforce health care that helps to contain and/or reduce workers’ compensation and health care costs

-Asthma that is not properly managed can worsen as a result of workplace exposures, leading to permanent lung damage, resulting in disability and possibly death.17
+Asthma that is not properly managed can worsen as a result of workplace exposures, leading to permanent lung damage, resulting in disability and possibly death.11

 Preventing heat-related illness

-Construction is one of the most vulnerable industries due to time spent outdoors, along with agriculture, mail and package delivery, and oil and gas extraction.19
+Construction is one of the most vulnerable industries due to time spent outdoors, along with agriculture, mail and package delivery, and oil and gas extraction.13

 “To create a site-specific program for the prevention of heat-related illness or injury, you must first understand specific risk factors.
-These risk factors can be grouped in three main categories: environmental, job-specific, and personal,” Dr. McCarthy said in the Concentra webinar, “Heat Stress and Employer Readiness,” in May 2020.
+These risk factors can be grouped in three main categories: environmental, job-specific, and personal,” Dr. McCarthy said.”

 Dr. McCarthy is a leading expert in how to design heat stress prevention programs, heat acclimatization, and employer/employee training programs to dispel persistent misunderstanding and myths about heat-related illness.
-She implemented a successful employer-based occupational heat-related illness prevention program that was published in the Journal of Occupational and Environmental Medicine in 2019.20 Also in 2019, Dr. McCarthy testified on Capitol Hill about occupational heat-related illness.21
+She implemented a successful employer-based occupational heat-related illness prevention program that was published in the Journal of Occupational and Environmental Medicine in 2019.14 Also in 2019, Dr. McCarthy testified on Capitol Hill about occupational heat-related illness.15

 Conclusion